Establishment in 1953

 Year of 1953-1990

-In the fishing and agriculture industries, a product that has become a staple is the "Plasket," which was introduced in 1964.
-The initial model, designated as No. 800, continues to be produced today with the same specifications, making it a long-lasting product.
-The product name, which combines "plastic" and "basket," is still commonly used as a nickname.
+In the fishing and agriculture industries, one enduring product that has become a true staple is the “Plasket,” first introduced in 1964.
+The original model, No. 800, remains in production today with the same specifications—a testament to its lasting design and practical value.
+The name “Plasket,” a combination of “plastic” and “basket,” continues to be widely used as a familiar nickname.

 Plastic Tub

-The High Cooker, introduced in 1987, was a heat-resistant container capable of with standing temperatures up to 275℉.
-If gained significant sales as a container for take-out meals from convenience stores.
+Launched in 1987, the High Cooker was a groundbreaking heat-resistant container capable of withstanding temperatures up to 275°F. It gained widespread popularity as a packaging solution for take-out meals from convenience stores.

-During the 1980's, with the rise of convenience store as a new retail format and the widespread adoption of microwave ovens in households, there was a demand for the development of new food packaging containers that could be heated in microwaves.
-The High Cooker was created to meet this demand.
+During the 1980s, Japan saw the rapid growth of convenience stores as a new retail format, along with the widespread adoption of microwave ovens in households.
+This shift created a strong demand for microwave-safe food containers—High Cooker was developed in response to this need.

-Recognizing that it would be inefficient for each pipe manufacturer to have over a hundred different types of fittings, Gifu Plastic Industry proposed the centralized production of fittings for major pipe manufacturers.
-In 1963, after entering into production contracts with pipe manufacturers, the company commenced full-scale production and sales.
+Recognizing the inefficiency of each pipe manufacturer producing over a hundred fitting types, Gifu Plastic Industry proposed a centralized production model.
+In 1963, after securing contracts with major pipe manufacturers, it launched full-scale production and sales.

 Year of 1971-1988